 Millikin began with an allegiance to philosophy as a discipline and that allegiance continues.
-When the MPSL plan was developed, the Philosophy Department faculty suggested that the central questions we ask each day in class, "Who am

-I?", "How can I know?" and "What should I do?" are primary questions each student needs to engage.
+When the MPSL plan was developed, the Philosophy Department faculty suggested that the central questions we ask each day in class, "Who am I?", "How can I know?" and "What should I do?" are primary questions each student needs to engage.
 The faculty embraced this idea, and these three questions continue to form the heart of our general education program.
-The "practice" of delivering the very educational curriculum that we now aim to assess cannot take place without philosophical activity.
+Again, when we laid the groundwork for a major overhaul of the general education program in 2007, the Philosophy Department faculty proposed that along with writing and reflection, ethical reasoning be made one of the central "skill threads" developed in the University Studies program.
+The "practice" of delivering the University educational curriculum that we now aim to assess cannot take place without philosophical activity.
 Again, the practical relevance of philosophical activity could not be clearer.